stanford-cs149/biggraphs-ec/README.md

 git clone https://github.com/stanford-cs149/biggraphs-ec.git
 ```

+**Do not store any unencrypted private SSH keys or any other sensitive information on shared cluster.** The course staff do not provide any information security guarantee for the shared cluster.

 #### Background: Learning OpenMP ####

 In this assignment we'd like you to use [OpenMP](http://openmp.org/) for multi-core parallelization.
 OpenMP is an API and set of C-language extensions that provides compiler support for parallelism.
 You can also use OpenMP to tell the compiler to parallelize iterations of `for` loops, and to manage mutual exclusion.
 It is well documented online, but here is a brief example of parallelizing a `for` loop, with mutual exclusion.